NewNorthStar/BSDISYS1KU-Assignment-Five/README.md

 - A front-end service will
     - allow clients to make contact with the auction leader, and
     - allow discovery of backup front-ends for clients to retain in case of front-end failure.
+- Consider the possibility of clients using different front-end nodes simultaneously.

 ## Client Functional Requirements